anoushka791/Federated-Learning-with-Homomorphic-Encryption/README.md

 FedHEONN is a federated learning framework that enables training neural networks in a privacy-preserving and secure manner.
 It uses homomorphic encryption to allow multiple clients to collaborate and improve the accuracy of neural network models without sharing their raw data.

 This README provides an overview of the FedHEONN Python library, including its components, usage, and examples.
+Additionally, it includes information on the code example provided in the repository.

 ## Table of Contents